 To assess the clinical benefits and harms of early versus delayed EPO for anaemia in patients with ESKD undergoing haemodialysis or peritoneal dialysis

-We searched the Cochrane Kidney and Transplant Specialised Register to 8 July 2015 through contact with the Trials' Search Co-ordinator using search terms relevant to this review.
+We searched the Cochrane Kidney and Transplant Specialised Register to 22 May 2017 through contact with the Information Specialist using search terms relevant to this review.

 We planned to include randomised controlled trials (RCTs) and quasi-RCTs evaluating at the clinical benefits and harms of early versus delayed EPO for anaemia in patients with ESKD undergoing haemodialysis or peritoneal dialysis.
 Studies comparing EPO with another EPO, placebo or no treatment were eligible for inclusion.